 Tumamoc Hill is a puzzle: a tiny piece of highly-protected desert surrounded by a growing city.
 If you compare it to Central Park in New York, there would be only one path through it, the rest of it off limits, left as much as possible in its natural state–before Europeans colonized it.

 Users expect a pizza ordering site to be convenient, fast, and easy to use.
 This makes improving usability a major competitive strategy for the business.

 Everyone talks about the weather–Weather Underground does something about it.
 Wunderground.com a beautiful weather site packed with climate information.
 The site can be a bit intimidating for someone who is not a science geek.
 This usability study looks at the experience of new users.

-Library sites are complex and small town libraries often don’t have to resources to hire professional designers.
-The Upper Sandusky Library site had become cluttered over time by the accumulation of new content without a strategy for organizing it.
-It was difficult for patrons to find information.
+Library sites are complex and small town libraries often don’t have the resources to hire professional designers.
+The Upper Sandusky Library site had become cluttered over time by the accumulation of new content without an organization scheme.
+It was difficult for patrons to find the most commonly sought after information.

 Research shows that the non-academic aspects of student life play a large role in attracting a prospective student, encouraging them to enroll, maintaining a satisfying experience while a student, and loyalty after graduation.
 The Student Life section of the Kent State University website is meant to support students’ needs outside of class, yet is currently hard to navigate.

 Arduino open-source controller board kits can build almost any digital device.
 That’s one of the problems throughout the site: it takes a bit of work to find out what each thingamajig, gizmo, widget, or doohickey does.